 Tobacco products are the deadliest consumer products on the market today, ultimately killing up to half of its users.
 The Administration and Congress must take steps to restrict the manufacture, sales and marketing of tobacco products.

 Following the removal of almost all flavored cigarettes from the marketplace, cigarette smoking rates among youth dropped to historically low levels.
-However, the remaining flavored tobacco products, including menthol cigarettes, cigars and e-cigarettes, on the market are attracting and addicting another generation, leading to a significant increase in overall youth tobacco use.
-Over half of youth cigarette smokers ages 12-17 started with menthol cigarettes, and in 2019, close to 70% of youth who used tobacco products used a flavored product.
-In addition, in 2020 over 80% of current high school e-cigarette users, used flavored e-cigarettes.
-The Lung Association submitted comprehensive comments to the Food and Drug Administration (FDA) in July 2018 outlining our position on flavored tobacco products.
-To address the nation’s youth e-cigarette epidemic, the Lung Association calls on Congress and FDA to eliminate all flavored tobacco products from the marketplace, including menthol cigarettes, flavored cigars and e-cigarettes.
+However, the remaining flavored tobacco products, including menthol cigarettes, cigars and e-cigarettes, on the market are attracting and addicting another generation.
+FDA must finalize rules by April 2023 to eliminate all flavored tobacco products from the marketplace, including menthol cigarettes, flavored cigars and e-cigarettes.

-In May 2016, the FDA extended its tobacco regulatory authority to other tobacco products (deeming rule).
-However, in many cases since 2009, the FDA has failed to implement the Tobacco Control Actand use its comprehensive authority to put meaningful restrictions on tobacco products, including e-cigarettes, in place.
-One clear consequence of FDA’s inaction has been the meteoric rise in the use of e-cigarettes among youth and young adults.
+Since 2009, FDA has failed to use the comprehensive authority it has from the Tobacco Control Act to put meaningful restrictions on tobacco products, including e-cigarettes and products with synthetic nicotine, in place.
 Most tobacco products, including all e-cigarettes, were required to submit a product application to FDA by September 9, 2020 to determine whether they should be permitted to stay on the market.
-The FDA must publish the application status of all new products.
-The FDA must adhere to the principles established by the Lung Association and our partners in reviewing these applications and require the removal of all tobacco products that came onto the market illegally after August 8, 2016.
+Consistent with principles established by the Lung Association and our partners, the FDA must follow the public health standard required by law in reviewing these applications and require the removal of all tobacco products that came onto the market illegally after August 8, 2016.
 FDA must remove all products that failed to file an application.

 Nicotine is the addictive drug in tobacco products.
 Reducing nicotine in tobacco products to below levels that sustain addiction will make it easier for smokers to quit and harder for youth to become addicted.
-FDA must not limit its focus solely to cigarettes; FDA must reduce nicotine levels in all tobacco products, including cigars and e-cigarettes.
+FDA must not limit its focus solely to cigarettes; FDA must propose and finalize regulations to reduce nicotine levels in all tobacco products, including cigars, smokeless tobacco and e-cigarettes.

 The 2009 Tobacco Control Act requires FDA to issue a rule requiring all cigarette packs have graphic warning labels on the 50% of the front and back of all cigarette packs.
-Tobacco industry lawsuits have delayed this requirement.
 A 2020 ruling in a federal lawsuit brought by the American Lung Association and public health partners resulted in FDA releasing final graphic warnings by March 15, 2020.
-A lawsuit filed by a tobacco company has temporarily blocked the implementation of the warning labels, delaying the rule that would require them to appear on all cigarette packs by June 2021.
+Tobacco industry lawsuits have delayed this requirement and in December 2022, a federal judge in Texas sided with the tobacco industry.
 FDA and the Department of Justice must strongly defend graphic warning labels in the federal courts.

 The 2009 Tobacco Control Act calls for the FDA to create a comprehensive track and trace system to counter the threat of illicit markets and maximize the public health benefits of strong oversight, which the agency has failed to do thus far.
 The tobacco industry has a history of being complicit in supplying illicit markets, repeatedly opposing taxation proposals to protect public health and financially benefitting from the illicit diversion of their own products.
-The Lung Association calls on the FDA to implement “track and trace” technology on all tobacco products to prevent black market, counterfeit and smuggling activities.
+FDA must propose and finalize regulations in 2023 to implement “track and trace” technology on all tobacco products to prevent black market, counterfeit and smuggling activities.

 Help People End Their Addiction

 Quitting smoking is the single best thing a person can do for their health.
-Additionally, as more people quit smoking, the financial burden for the healthcare system and society at large is also decreased.
-Congress, the Administration and states can take important steps to help tobacco users end their addition.
+As more people quit smoking, the financial burden for the healthcare system and society at large is also decreased.
+Congress, the Administration and states can take important steps to help tobacco users end their addiction.

-Traditional Medicaid is required to cover all tobacco cessation medications, however there is no requirement for counseling coverage for non-pregnant adults.
-State Medicaid programs may impose barriers, including cost-sharing, prior authorization and stepped care therapy.
-In 2018, data showed that 15 states covered all seven medications as well as group and individual counseling, and only two states did not impose barriers to access the coverage.
-Congress should pass H.R.7286/S.4524, the Quit Because of COVID-19 Act, to expand coverage to a comprehensive tobacco cessation benefit for all traditional Medicaid plans.
-This would include all seven medications and all three forms of counseling.
-Plans should also remove cost-sharing or prior authorization barriers, which make it more difficult for smokers to access this help to quit.
+Standard Medicaid is required to cover all tobacco cessation medications, however there is no requirement for counseling coverage for non-pregnant adults.
+State Medicaid programs may impose barriers on the non-pregnant standard Medicaid population.
+Congress should pass legislation to expand coverage to a comprehensive tobacco cessation benefit for all traditional Medicaid plans.

 Increase and Equalize Tobacco Taxes